twilio-labs/function-templates/list-numbers/readme.txt

 Instructions

-On index.html you will see varios fields and buttons that you can use.
+On index.html you will see various fields and buttons that you can use.

 The 1st one is to insert the password.
 This is important as the app will not work without a correct password.
 To change the password, you need to open your function, click on Environmental Variables and edit the Password variable.